emilyrlong/OpenRefine4Collections/OpenRefineTutorial.md

 ### 3. Get familiar with viewing your data
 You can view the rows in groups of 5, 10, 25 or 50, and use the previous/next buttons to move between row pages.

+## Demo

 Most of OpenRefine’s tools can be found by clicking the drop-down arrows at the top of each column.
 Take a moment to check out some of the operations in the drop-down menu.
 The following are handy to know:
 * Rename columns by clicking the drop-down menu arrow > Edit column > Rename this column
 * Remove columns by clicking the arrow > Edit column > Remove this column

-## Text Facet
+* Facets group the data giving the unique values and the counts of how many times they occurred
+* Text filters let you search and filter for values in columns

+Example:
+* Use a Text Facet or Text Filter to show that the objectContentWarning and imageContentWarning columns only contain false values
+* Remove these columns

+## For You to Complete...

 ### accessionNumber
 This is a reference number for when the object was accessioned by the museum, and we would expect this reference to be unique.
 Use a Text Facet to look at the accession numbers.
 Sort the facet by count.